dPys/PyNets/README.md

 About
 -----
-PyNets leverages the Nipype workflow engine, along with Nilearn and Dipy fMRI and dMRI libraries, to sample individual structural and functional connectomes.
-Uniquely, PyNets enables the user to specify any of a variety of methodological choices (i.e. that impact node and/or edge definitions) and sampling the resulting connectome estimates in a massively scalable and parallel framework.
+PyNets is a tool for sampling and analyzing varieties of individual structural and functional connectomes.
+PyNets enables the user to specify any of a variety of methodological choices impact node and/or edge definition, and then sample the prescribed connectome estimates in a massively parallel framework that is conducive to predictive optimization (i.e. grid-search).
 PyNets is a post-processing workflow, which means that it can be run manually on virtually any preprocessed fMRI or dMRI data.
-Further, it can be deployed as a BIDS application (See BIDSapp branch); PyNets takes BIDS derivatives and makes BIDS derivatives.
-Docker/Singularity containers are available to facilitate reproducibility of executions.
-Cloud computing with AWS batch and S3 is also supported.
+It relies on Dipy, Nilearn, and the Nipype workflow engine under-the0hood.
+As of recently, it can be deployed as a BIDS application.
+Uniquely, it accepts BIDS derivatives and produces derivatives of those derivatives.

 Documentation
 -------------